Meet TP3 Global and Q-Products at our stand, conveniently located to the right of the entrance, stand #1.

 TP3 Global’s Chief Technical Officer, Kevin Valentine, explained: “The pace of innovation within our business is such that a comprehensive in-house technical centre is vital, as we undertake detailed analysis of the performance of materials under conditions which are as realistic as possible.
 This new investment means we can conduct and complete thermal analysis tests, simulations, direct sunlight tests with our partner in India, thermal stress tests and full Operational Qualification tests, all in-house and in-line with our own strictly controlled testing and qualification procedures.
 This capability positions us ideally to provide the necessary assurance to customers that their loads will not suffer as a result of exposure to extreme temperatures during international transport.
 In particular, we can provide complete transparency around R-values and the methodology used to calculate them – an area which is vital to specifiers but one where there is not yet compete consistency in the sector.”

 TP3 Global is a world leader in the development, manufacture and supply of thermal protection systems for temperature-sensitive palletised loads.
 Accredited to both ISO 9001 and ISO 14001, the company operates from locations in Europe, the Americas, Asia and Australia, serving a global customer base including major pharmaceutical manufacturers.
-A pioneer in materials technology, TP3 Global manufactures a full range of single use covers and liners for pallets, air cargo, cartons or drums.
+A pioneer in materials technology, TP3 Global manufactures a full range of single use or re-usable covers and liners for pallets, air cargo, cartons or drums.